-Hygge is a word on many an Interior Designer’s lips at the moment, hygge, is a Danish ritual of enjoying life’s simple pleasures.
+Hygge is a word on many an interior designer’s lips at the moment - it is a Danish ritual of enjoying life’s simple pleasures.
 Friends.
 Family.
 Comfort.
 It translates to being peaceful, cosy and feeling like you are wrapped in a huge warm hug whilst drinking hot chocolate (or wine!) in front of a roaring fire.
-Perfect interior design for a holiday cottage!
+Perfect interior design for a holiday cottage.

-So how can we decorate our cottages to help give us this feeling, well cosy means many things in design it can be charming, intimate, relaxed even handsome……let’s take a look at some wonderful examples shown by our Yorkshire Holiday Cottage owners.
+So how can we decorate our cottages to help give us this feeling?
+Cosy means many things in design - it can be charming, intimate, relaxed, even handsome...
+Let’s take a look at some wonderful examples shown by our Yorkshire holiday cottage owners.

-Here at Gateways you can already feel yourself unwinding in front of the fire on a large comfy chair in soft velvet fabric in neutral hues surrounded by plump cushions and cosy throws.
+Here at Gateways, you can already feel yourself unwinding in front of the fire.
+Recline on a large comfy chair in soft velvet fabric surrounded by plump cushions and cosy throws.

-Keep colours neutral but also earthy, pale duck egg blue and sage green are colours that work well in cottages along with creams and off whites, it wouldn’t be advisable to use garish colours such as cerise pink or turquoise yet dusty pinks and deep blue’s work very well.
+Keep colours neutral but also earthy.
+Pale duck egg blue and sage green are colours that work well in cottages along with creams and off-whites.
+It wouldn’t be advisable to use garish colours such as cerise pink or turquoise, yet dusky pinks and deep blue’s work very well.
 We love the sophisticated colours used throughout Butterfly.

-Make a couple of “snug” areas if possible such as making a window seat and filling with it lots of lovely cushions, or place a couple of relaxing armchairs next to the fireplace and leave cushions, throws and small table to place drinks and books.
-You can just imagine getting cosy in front of the fire at Vine Cottage!
+Create a couple of 'snug' areas if possible such as a window seat with lots of lovely cushions, or place a couple of relaxing armchairs next to the fireplace adorned with a throw and a small table to place drinks and books.

-Get the lighting right, although you have to cater for different guest always have an option for low soft lighting as well as overhead lights.
-Use lamps with low wattage warm white bulbs and have main lighting on a dimmer switches.
+Always have an option for low soft lighting as well as overhead lights.
+Use lamps with low wattage, warm white bulbs and have the main lighting on dimmer switches.
 Chequers in Osmotherly has got the lighting just right for a cosy effect.

-Make both the bedrooms and bathrooms as luxurious as possible in the holiday cottage, though this doesn’t mean having to spend a small fortune.
-Good quality cotton bedding and super soft towels all make these areas feel cosy yet luxurious and of course good mood lighting, candles and plenty of scatter cushion keep the bedroom cosy and warm.
+Make both the bedrooms and bathrooms as luxurious as possible in the holiday cottage - this doesn’t mean having to spend a small fortune.
+Good quality cotton bedding and super soft towels make these areas feel cosy yet luxurious and of course, good mood lighting, candles and plenty of scatter cushions keep the bedroom cosy and warm.
 The bed at Foxglove Cottage looks very inviting – don’t you think?

-Old furniture sanded down and painted adds personal style whereas an old antique chest of draws with rustic handles adds character, don’t worry too much about natural wear and tear of well-loved objects and pieces of furniture it all adds charm.
-We love the striking furniture used here at Boutique 39.
+Old furniture sanded down and painted adds personal style, whereas an old antique chest of draws with rustic handles adds character.
+Don’t worry too much about natural wear and tear of well-loved objects and pieces of furniture, it all adds charm.
+We love the striking furniture used at Boutique 39.